andrewalisa/Xade-NFT/README.md

 # 10% Discount in the Mint Function

-When the mint function is called, it checks if the requested quantity qty is greater than or equal to 2.
-If so, it calculates the discount by multiplying the mintPrice by the quantity and then dividing by 10 to get 10% of the total.
+When the mint function is called, it checks if the requested mintAmount is greater than or equal to 2.
+If so, it calculates the discount by multiplying the mintPrice by the mintAmount and then dividing by 10 to get 10% of the total.
 It then sends this discount amount back to the user using the transfer function.

 ```solidity
     if (mintAmount >= 2) {